docsBuddyy/docsBuddy-privacy-policy/privacy-policy.md

 # Privacy Policy

-## Last Updated: [Insert Date]
+## Last Updated: Monday, 17 March 2025

-Thank you for using [Your Extension Name] ("the Extension").
+Thank you for using docsBuddy ("the Extension").
 Your privacy is important to us.
 This Privacy Policy explains what data we collect, how we use it, and your rights regarding your information.

 ## 1. Information We Collect